-In the month of April 2010, Dave Crisp found a hoard of over 52,000 Roman coins in Frome, England.
+In 2010, Dave Crisp found a hoard of over 52,000 Roman coins in Frome, England.
 He found coins in a big ceramic pot which was dated between 253 AD and 305 AD.
-After excavating, the treasure was taken to the British Museum so that the coins could be recorded.
+After excavating, the treasure was taken to the British Museum to further investigate the coins.
 A national treasure committee valued the hoard for more than 320,000 pounds.

 7. Staffordshire Hoard

 On 5th July 2009, Terry Herbert discovered King Ransom’s treasure in Staffordshire, England.
 The hoard belongs to the Anglo-Saxon era.
-The treasure consists more than 3500 pieces including 5 kg of gold and 1.3 kg of silver.
-At that time, the treasure was valued at over 3.2 million pounds and now kept in the Birmingham Museum and Art gallery.
+The treasure contained more than 3500 pieces including 5 kg of gold and 1.3 kg of silver.
+At that time, the treasure was valued more than 3.2 million pounds.
+It is now kept in the Birmingham Museum and Art gallery.

 6. Midwest Megahoard

 In 1998, a big collection of 1.7 million rare coins was discovered from the Midwest collector’s house in the United States.
 These coins include Indian head pennies and Liberty and Buffalo nickels.
 This hoard weight is over 7.6 tons and was stored behind the walls, floorboards and in the 55-gallon drums.

 In 2011, the Littleton Coin Corporation purchased the coins.
 The number of coins was so large that it took a couple of months to transfer coins to Littleton’s headquarter in Hampshire.

 5. Hanumandhoka Palace Treasure